Special Offer 15% on selected products starts on November 3rd, Use code ESKAPAS24

 Sistine Chapel

 One of the most revered tourist attractions in Vatican City and even the world, the Sistine Chapel is a chapel in the Apostolic Palace.
-The papal chapel has tremendous religious significance and is the place where popes are crowned.
+The papal chapel has tremendous religious significance and is where popes are crowned.
 For tourists, the primary appeal of the Sistine Chapel is the collection of Renaissance frescoes by Michelangelo.
 The origins of the Sistine Chapel date back to the mandate of Pope Sixtus IV and construction work was carried out from 1473 to 1481.

 Gallery of Statues